CharlesCara/DatastreamDSWS2R/cran-comments.md

 * Travis CI
 * devtools::check()

-Note Latin-1 strings are necessary as the Refinitiv server can return Latin-1 characters.
+Note Latin-1 strings are necessary as the LSEG server can return Latin-1 characters.

 ## NEWS
-Amend URL to https
+Align dates better when uploading UCTS that starts on weekend.